-National Seniors acknowledges the need to move to a new way to pay for our electricity consumption and commends Energex for its ongoing consultation on this issue.
-The changes being proposed are significant and must include adequate safeguards for vulnerable consumers, especially those on low fixed incomes who may find it difficult to adapt their behaviour.
+National Seniors acknowledges the need to move to a new way to pay for our electricity consumption and supports QPC's inquiries into electricity pricing and the Solar Bonus Scheme.
+Any proposed changes to electricity pricing and the solar scheme must include adequate safeguards for vulnerable consumers, especially those on low fixed incomes who may find it difficult to adapt their behaviour.

-While many will be able to make adjustments to their behaviour and will be able to cope with the bill shock associated with non-compliance, vulnerable consumers need to be considered to ensure they have a safe, reliable and affordable supply of electricity.
+Vulnerable consumers need to be considered to ensure they have a safe, reliable and affordable supply of electricity into the future.